rajeshd2091/kubernetesmyths/docs/storage_myths/Kubernetes_Cluster_Can_Have_Only_One_Default_StorageClass.md

 ### Key Takeaways
 - Kubernetes allows multiple default StorageClasses without any warning.
 - The “default” is an annotation, not a rule.
-- If more than one default exists, PVCs without storageClassName may be handled unpredictably.
+- If more than one default exists, PVCs without storageClassName will use most recently created StorageClass.
 - Always ensure only one default StorageClass exists to avoid confusion.